-This course is for students who have successfully completed CERAMICS 2 Ceramics 1 and have received a recommendation to hone Semester Block, 1 Credit their skill in creating larger and more complex works in clay.
-Unleveled 1114 Individual students will expand on hand-building techniques.
-Prerequisite: Ceramics 1: and project planning and will be introduced to wheel Teacher recommendation required throwing.
-A focus will be placed on creative problem-solving and the creation of refined works of art combining both form In-Person Only and function.
-INTRODUCTION TO GRAPHICS This course introduces students to graphic design using industry-standard digital Semester Block, 1 Credit programs in the Adobe Creative Suite.
-Students will explore careers in graphic Unleveled 0936 arts, build graphic design vocabulary, practice creative problem-solving, analyze In-Person professional works, and learn digital design tools and processes.
-Projects include Only product and publication designs, typography posters, and vector portraits.
-DIGITAL ARTS 1 In this course, students will explore the world of digital art.
-Students will gain the Semester Block, 1 Credit skills and knowledge necessary to create captivating digital artwork while Unleveled 1121 delving into image manipulation, graphic design, animation, visual literacy, and In-Person the art elements and principles of art composition.
-Contemporary art history Only movements will also be studied as they relate to student projects.
+CERAMICS 2 Semester Block, 1 Credit Unleveled 1114 Prerequisite: Ceramics 1; Teacher recommendation required This course is for students who have successfully completed Ceramics 1 and have received a recommendation to hone their skill in creating larger and more complex works in clay.
+Individual students will expand on hand-building techniques, and project planning and will be introduced to wheel throwing.
+A focus will be placed on creative problem-solving and the creation of refined works of art combining both form and function.
+INTRODUCTION TO GRAPHICS Semester Block, 1 Credit Unleveled 0936 In-Person Only This course introduces students to graphic design using industry-standard digital programs in the Adobe Creative Suite.
+Students will explore careers in graphic arts, build graphic design vocabulary, practice creative problem-solving, analyze professional works, and learn digital design tools and processes.
+Projects include product and publication designs, typography posters, and vector portraits.
+DIGITAL ARTS 1 Semester Block, 1 Credit Unleveled 1121 In-Person Only In this course, students will explore the world of digital art.
+Students will gain the skills and knowledge necessary to create captivating digital artwork while delving into image manipulation, graphic design, animation, visual literacy, and the art elements and principles of art composition.
+Contemporary art history movements will also be studied as they relate to student projects.
 Students will create visually stimulating works using Adobe Photoshop, Illustrator, and Animate, as well as sketching and collage.
-DIGITAL ARTS 2 This course will expand the foundation skills of DIGITAL ARTS 1 and provide a Semester Block, 1 Credit comprehensive combination of Adobe Photoshop and Illustrator.
-Students will Academic 1122 prepare a portfolio of work suitable for post-high school study.
-Prerequisite: Digital Arts 1 In-Person Only PHOTOGRAPHY This course is designed to give students professional-level technical and Semester Block, 1 Credit artistic skills in digital photography.
-Unleveled 0950 Students learn and apply the elements of art and design and use the classic In-Person rules of photography to create sophisticated compositions.
-They use digital Only single-lens reflex (DSLR) cameras with advanced camera modes, to take photographs and videos for various creative and real-world purposes in various settings.
+DIGITAL ARTS 2 Semester Block, 1 Credit Academic 1122 Prerequisite: Digital Arts 1 In-Person Only This course will expand the foundation skills of DIGITAL ARTS 1 and provide a comprehensive combination of Adobe Photoshop and Illustrator.
+Students will prepare a portfolio of work suitable for post-high school study.
+PHOTOGRAPHY Semester Block, 1 Credit Unleveled 0950 In-Person Only This course is designed to give students professional-level technical and artistic skills in digital photography.
+Students learn and apply the elements of art and design and use the classic rules of photography to create sophisticated compositions.
+They use digital single-lens reflex (DSLR) cameras with advanced camera modes, to take photographs and videos for various creative and real-world purposes in various settings.
 Students will learn post-production techniques in Adobe Lightroom, Adobe Photoshop, and iMovie.
 Assignments will be completed in and out of the classroom and school.